 High altitude performance can be improved by specific modifications to the carburetor.
-If you always operate your mower at altitudes above 1.800 meters (6.000 feet) have an authorized Honda servicing dealer perform this carburetor modification.
+If you always operate your mower at altitudes above 6,000 feet (1,800 meters) have an authorized Honda servicing dealer perform this carburetor modification.

-Even with carburetor modification, engine horsepower will decrease about 3.5% for each 300 meter (1,000 foot) increase in altitude.
+Even with carburetor modification, engine horsepower will decrease about 3.5% for each 1,000 foot (300-meter) increase in altitude.
 The effect of altitude on horsepower will be greater than this if no carburetor modification is made.

-When the carburetor has been modified for high altitude operation. the air-fuel mixture will be too lean for low altitude use.
-Operation at altitudes below 1,800 meters (6,000 feet) with a modified carburetor may cause the engine to overheat and result in serious engine damage.
+When the carburetor has been modified for high altitude operation, the air-fuel mixture will be too lean for low altitude use.
+Operation at altitudes below 6,000 feet (1,800 meters) with a modified carburetor may cause the engine to overheat and result in serious engine damage.
 For use at low altitudes, have an authorized Honda servicing dealer return the carburetor to original factory specifications.